-Colourway Corral: Our Favourite UNC-Inspired Drops
+Colourway Corral: Our Favourite UNC-Inspired Sneakers

-Jordan and the Tar Heels have been inseparable ever since MJ's standout freshman season and iconic national championship–winning jumper against Georgetown.
+Jordan and the Tar Heels have been inseparable ever since MJ’s standout freshman season and the iconic national championship–winning jumper against Georgetown.
 Once Jordan got into the league, Nike even celebrated the release of his very first signature sneaker with a colourway that was an unmistakable tribute to his time playing for the late Dean Smith in Chapel Hill.

 Air Jordan 1 ‘Dark Powder Blue’ (1985)